 Common Sense put forth an argument that the colonies should break away from British rule.
 Thomas wrote in such a way that the average reader could understand his argument and would be forced to make a decision.
 Many people of the time were still undecided.
 After reading Common Sense, they became convinced that revolution and independence from Britain was the best direction for the colonies.

 Common Sense became a best seller.
 It sold over 100,000 copies in just a few short months.
 Through his writing Thomas Paine had convinced many undecided people to become patriots.
 For this reason he is sometimes called the Father of the American Revolution.

 During the Revolutionary War

 Paine became an assistant to General Nathaniel Green during the war.
 He also wrote several "crisis" papers that were distributed to the American troops in order to inspire them.
 He later worked as a clerk for the Pennsylvania General Assembly where he learned that the troops needed food and supplies.
-He began an effort to raise supplies for the troops including asking France for aid.
+He began an effort to raise supplies for the troops including asking France

 After the Revolutionary War